underlines/awesome-ml/llm-tools.md

 - [awesome-generative-ai-guide](https://github.com/aishwaryanr/awesome-generative-ai-guide) with up to date links to papers, guides and resources
 - [systematicall improving your rag](https://jxnl.co/writing/2024/05/22/systematically-improving-your-rag) blog about improving RAG systematically
 - [fabric](https://github.com/danielmiessler/fabric) provides programmatically accessible prompt templates using a crowdsourced prompt DB
+- [Prompt Engineering Guide](https://www.promptingguide.ai/) compilation of various techniques like Few shot, chain of thought, tree of thoughts, tool using, ReAct and more to improve LLM quality via complex prompting

 ## Product Showcases